-The Plan provides continuing coverage of covered services for Members with a terminated provider when the Provider is terminated without cause in the time frames as outlined from the Plan network in the following circumstances:
+The Plan provides continuing coverage of covered services for Members with a terminated Provider when the Provider is terminated without cause from the Plan network in the following circumstances:"

 - The Provider chooses to end participation in the Plan network. - The Provider's contract expires or is not renewed.